“Difficult” Clinician-Patient Relationships

 Faculty development courses can accommodate 6-30 participants to ensure effective experiential learning in small and large groups.

-The “Difficult” Clinician-Patient Relationships (DCPR) faculty development course provides foundational training for learners returning to their institution to teach IHC’s DCPR workshop to colleagues and staff.
+The “Difficult” Clinician-Patient Relationships (DCPR) train-the-trainer faculty course provides foundational training for learners returning to their institution to teach IHC’s DCPR workshop to colleagues and staff.
 Course content is focused on learning specific workshop content, adult learning theory, facilitation techniques and coaching and feedback skills for small learning group settings.
 Learners practice presenting portions of the DCPR workshop for their peers, with peer and expert faculty feedback.
 In addition, learners practice communication skills in contextually relevant patient simulations in small group settings.

 Two conceptual models are introduced in the “Difficult” Clinician-Patient Relationships (DCPR) workshop to frame the problems of difficult relationships and the possibilities for repair.
 The first examines some of the factors that lead clinicians to apply the label “difficult” to a situation.
 The second model outlines communication strategies that clinicians can use to respond to situations they experience as difficult or challenging and is embodied in the “ADOBE” acronym, below.
 Clinicians can experience fewer “difficult” relationships using the following skills: